harshrawat17/template3/projects/avd1.md

 Calculated the delay time from clock to q for the Static and Dynamic Flip flops

+Static CMOS and CML was made using Gpdk45n and Dynamic CMOS was made using UMC_180n.
+ Simulations were carried out in Cadence Virtuoso

 ## Static CMOS flip flop Circuit Diagrams

 ![image](https://user-images.githubusercontent.com/33692444/150675352-ef9012e3-70fb-45b0-82f8-3a254a7b24af.png)